 The latest model from British outfit Drift has a lot to recommend it and offers a less expensive alternative to the GoPro range.
 The design is solid and rugged, so it should survive all of the weather conditions you can throw at it, and the simple integrated display lets you know what mode you're in.

-Check out: Our full Drift Stealth review
+Check out: Drift Stealth review

 Sony's line of action cameras have slowly but surely been growing in quality, and the X1000VR is its best effort yet.
 It can cope with 4K video recording at 30 frames-per-second, comes in a compact bullet-shaped case, and offers extras such as GPS, NFC and Wi-Fi (for remote control).